To Seek and to Save

 To be Christ-like is to become a “friend of sinners.”
 The true follower of Christ will seek to find ways to eat with “tax collectors and sinners” demonstrating the good news in mealtime conversation.
 Consider those that Jesus came to spend time with:

 “Jesus comes for sinners, for those as outcast as tax collectors and for those caught up in squalid choices and failed dreams.
 He comes for corporate executives, street people, superstars, farmers, hookers, addicts, IRS agents, AIDS victims, and even used car salesman.
 Jesus not only talks with these people but dines with them–fully aware that his table fellowship with sinners will raise the eyes of the religious bureaucrats who hold up the robes and insignia of their authority to justify their condemnation of the truth and their rejection of the Gospel of Grace.” –Brennan Manning, The Ragamuffin Gospel, p.
 20-

 So with whom will you be eating this week?

-Heavenly Father, keep my eyes open to opportunities to be a friend to sinners, to listen, to care, to converse, to serve, to pray, to love.
+Heavenly Father, keep my eyes open to opportunities to be a friend to sinners, to listen, to care, to converse, to serve, to love.
 May those conversations move naturally to the source of my hope and joy—my relationship with Jesus.
 Go before and prepare the way and use me to share good news in gentleness when the time is right.
-In Jesus name, Amen.
+Amen.